-N/A

-Other Standard (specify):

-For jobs of smaller scope, the MCWP agency staff check service provider.
-Reference check information and the in the individual's PCSP.
+For jobs of smaller scope, the MCWP agency staff checks references to confirm the legitimacy of the service provider.
+Reference check information and the type of services provided should be documented in the individual's PCSP.

-Ve rification of Provider Qualifications

-Entity Responsible for Verification:

 MCWP agency Project Director

-Frequency of Verification:

 Prior to/at time of employment.

-The to, at time of emproyment.

-Ap ppendix C: Participant Services

-C-1/C-3: Service Specification

-the Ser te laws, regulations and policies referenced in the specific Medicaid agency or the operating agency (if applicable). vice Type: ation are readily available to CMS upon request through
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-her Service provided in 42 CFR §440.180(b)(9), the State requests the a authority to provide the following additional service no
+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.

-cified in statute. e authority to provide the following additional service no

-Ser vice Title:

-No n-Medical Transportation
+Non-Medical Transportation

-HC BS Taxonomy:

 Category 1: Sub-Category 1:

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-~

-Ser vice Definition (Scope): Sub Catagory A

 Category 4: Sub-Category 4:

+Complete this part for a renewal application or a new waiver that replaces an existing waiver.
+Select one :

+Service is included in approved waiver.
+There is no change in service specifications.
+Service is included in approved waiver.
+The service specifications have been modified.
+Service is not included in the approved waiver.